observablehq/plot/README.md

 * *y1* - the lower bound of the bin’s *y*-extent (when binning on *y*)
 * *y2* - the upper bound of the bin’s *y*-extent (when binning on *y*)
 * a function to be passed the array of values for each bin and the extent of the bin
-* an object with a *reduce* method
+* an object with a *reduce* method, and optionally a *scope*

-The *reduce* method is repeatedly passed the index for each bin (an array of integers), the corresponding input channel’s array of values, and the extent of the bin; it must then return the corresponding aggregate value for the bin.
+In the last case, the *reduce* method is repeatedly passed three arguments: the index for each bin (an array of integers), the input channel’s array of values, and the extent of the bin (an object {x1, x2, y1, y2}); it must then return the corresponding aggregate value for the bin.
+If the reducer object’s *scope* is “data”, then the *reduce* method is first invoked for the full data; the return value of the *reduce* method is then made available as a third argument (making the extent the fourth argument).
+Similarly if the *scope* is “facet”, then the *reduce* method is invoked for each facet, and the resulting reduce value is made available while reducing the facet’s bins.
+(This optional *scope* is used by the *proportion* and *proportion-facet* reducers.)

 Most aggregation methods require binding the output channel to an input channel; for example, if you want the **y** output channel to be a *sum* (not merely a count), there should be a corresponding **y** input channel specifying which values to sum.
 If there is not, *sum* will be equivalent to *count*.